ingredient guide

 It's not a product — it's five overlapping factors

-I've been asked this enough times that it's worth logging plainly: there's no single product behind K-pop idol clear skin.
+This is a common enough question that it's worth logging plainly: there's no single product behind K-pop idol clear skin.
 It's professional dermatology access, a consistent but simple basic routine, healthy habits when schedules allow, makeup and lighting, and heavy photo and video editing — plus genetics, which nothing in a routine changes.
-This entry is an explainer, not a ranked product list, because that's the honest shape of the answer.
+This entry is an explainer, not a ranked product list, because that's the honest shape of the answer, and readers looking for a specific product recommendation should treat that as a separate, narrower question.

 Factor 1

 Agency and label support often includes peels, laser treatments, LED therapy, and microneedling — treatments well beyond what any at-home shelf replicates.
-This is the single biggest, least product-related factor in the gap.
+This is the single biggest, least product-related factor in the gap, and it depends on access and budget rather than product choice, which makes it the hardest factor for an average reader to close.

 Factor 2